thehyve/transmartApp-doc/source/smartr.rst

     Based on the chosen clustering the order of columns and rows will change to reflect the computed clusters.
     Dendrograms are shown to display the results.

+    Clustering can be done for columns, rows or both.

     |smartr_heatmap_clustering|

 Heatmap: Differential expression